-1.1 The need to integrate internationalisation in the management of higher education institutions
+2.1 The need to integrate internationalisation in the management of higher education institutions

 The intensity and depth of internationalisation of higher education institutions have increased.
-Internationalisation of higher education can be defined as "the intentional process of integrating an international, intercultural or global dimension into the purpose, functions and delivery of post-secondary education, in order to enhance the quality of education and research for all students and staff, and to make a meaningful contribution to society" (de Wit, et al., 2015).
+Internationalisation of higher education can be defined as "the intentional process of integrating an international, intercultural or global dimension into the purpose, functions and delivery of post-secondary education, in order to enhance the quality of education and research for all students and staff, and to make a meaningful contribution to society"

 The Inquiry considers this a good definition of internationalisation of higher education, but it refers mainly to tertiary education.
-The Inquiry's report covers all activities at higher education institutions, both tertiary education, research and societal interaction.
+The Inquiry's remit covers all activities at higher education institutions, both tertiary education, research and societal interaction.
 The Inquiry also believes that an international perspective must imbue all core activities.
-The Inquiry has therefore chosen to work with the concept of "comprehensive internationalization", which is defined as follows:
+The Inquiry has therefore chosen to work with the concept of "comprehensive internationalisation", which is defined as follows: